dlshriver/dnnv-benchmarks/benchmarks/Neurify-DAVE/README.md

 ## Benchmark Description

 We provide 2 problem sets for Neurify-DAVE.
-The first is the original set of verification problems posed by Shiqi Wang et al.
+The first is the original set of verification problems (with L-infinity norm input constraints) posed by Shiqi Wang et al.
 The problems for this benchmark are in `problems_original.csv`.
 The problem set consists of 10 local reachability problems.
 The second set is the set of verification problems used by several evaluations since then, such as [DNNF](https://davidshriver.me/files/publications/ICSE21-DNNF.pdf).